-- a.
-Step 1: - (1) If an informal grievance is not resolved to the employee's satisfaction within five (5) workdays, the employee may initiate a formal grievance.
+a.
+Step 1:

+- 1. If an informal grievance is not resolved to the employee's satisfaction within five (5) workdays, the employee may initiate a formal grievance.
 If a formal grievance pertains to a particular action, it must be initiated in a timely manner.
 A formal grievance may be initiated by completing a grievance appeals form and filing it with the person designated by the appointing authority as the first level of appeal.
 The first level of appeal may be the appointing authority.
-The grievance appeal form and instructions relating to its use shall be provided by the County Executive. - (2) Within five (5) workdays after the filing, the person designated as the first level of appeal shall schedule a grievance meeting with the employee who may be represented by the Association.
-Within ten (10) workdays after the grievance meeting, the written decision will be made and given to the employee, the Association, and the immediate supervisor. - b.
+The grievance appeal form and instructions relating to its use shall be provided by the County Executive. - 2.
+Within five (5) workdays after the filing, the person designated as the first level of appeal shall schedule a grievance meeting with the employee who may be represented by the Association.
+Within ten (10) workdays after the grievance meeting, the written decision will be made and given to the employee, the Association, and the immediate supervisor.

+b.
 Step 2:

-- (1) If the employee is not satisfied with the decision rendered in Step 1, the employee may appeal the grievance within five (5) workdays to the appointing authority or designated representative.
-If the appointing authority is the first level of appeal, the employee may bypass Step 2. - (2) Within five (5) workdays after the filing, the appointing authority or designated representative, shall schedule a grievance meeting with the employee who may be represented by Association.
-Within ten (10) workdays after the grievance meeting, the written decision will be made and given to the employee and the Association. - c.
-Step 3: - (1) If the grievant is not satisfied with the decision rendered pursuant to Step 2, the grievant may appeal the decision within fourteen (14) calendar days.
-The grievant may be represented by an Association representative. - (2) There shall be two (2) tracks to solve the grievance at Step 3.
-The Association shall reserve the right to choose either: - (a) Mediation as described in 8.6.; or - (b) Third step appeal as described in Section 8.7.
+- 1. If the employee is not satisfied with the decision rendered in Step 1, the employee may appeal the grievance within five (5) workdays to the appointing authority or designated representative.
+If the appointing authority is the first level of appeal, the employee may bypass Step 2. - 2.
+Within five (5) workdays after the filing, the appointing authority or designated representative, shall schedule a grievance meeting with the employee who may be represented by Association.
+Within ten (10) workdays after the grievance meeting, the written decision will be made and given to the employee and the Association.

-8.6 MEDIATION
+c.
+Step 3:

+- 1. If the grievant is not satisfied with the decision rendered pursuant to Step 2, the grievant may appeal the decision within fourteen (14) calendar days.
+The grievant may be represented by an Association representative. - 2.
+There shall be two (2) tracks to solve the grievance at Step 3.
+The Association shall reserve the right to choose either: - a.
+Mediation as described in 9.6.; or - b.
+Third step appeal as described in Section 9.7.

+9.6.
+Mediation

-a.
+- a.
 Grievances appealed to Step 3 may be submitted by the Association to mediation.
 Mediation shall be scheduled by mutual agreement.
 Subsequent days for mediation will be scheduled, if necessary.
 The parties agree to mutually select a panel of mediators.
-If the parties are unable to select a panel of mediators, they shall utilize the State Mediation and Conciliation Service.

-b.
-Under no case shall the adjustment or resolution of the grievance at this level exceed sixty (60) calendar days from the date of their appeal to Step 3, unless extended by mutual agreement of the parties.

-c.
-Mediators who have been selected by the parties to mediate grievance disputes may be scheduled on a rotating and available basis.
+If the parties are unable to select a panel of mediators, they shall utilize the State Mediation and Conciliation Service. - b.
+Under no case shall the adjustment or resolution of the grievance at this level exceed sixty (60) calendar days from the date of their appeal to Step 3, unless extended by mutual agreement of the parties. - c.
+Mediators who have been selected by the parties to mediate grievance disputes may be scheduled on a rotating and available basis. - d.

-d.
 The parties agree to meet annually in May to review the mediators listed above.
-The list of mediators for the subsequent year shall be mutually agreed upon, but should the parties be unable to agree on a new list, the previous list will continue until such time as a new list is agreed to or the State Mediation and Conciliation Service is utilized. e.
-All costs of the mediator, if any, shall be borne equally by the parties.
-No party shall purposely withhold information at this level but shall disclose all information relevant to the grievance for consideration by the other party.
+The list of mediators for the subsequent year shall be mutually agreed upon, but should the parties be unable to agree on a new list, the previous list will continue until such time as a new list is agreed to or the State Mediation and Conciliation Service is utilized.